Shardaprasadsk/0G-Lab-Node-Guide-/README.md

 -----**Storage Nodes:**
-Unlike Validator Nodes that focus on securing the blockchain itself, Storage Nodes focus on managing and serving data.
-They are the backbone of the network's data storage capabilities, ensuring persistence and availability for long-term data storage (e.g., training datasets, large AI models).
-By running a storage node, you'll contribute to the decentralized storage of 0G data, making it accessible and resilient.
+Storage Nodes store and manage blockchain data (like AI datasets, models, etc.).
+By running one, you help keep the 0G network’s data decentralized and always available.

 <div align="center">